ucdavisdatalab/workshop_introduction_to_version_control/chapters/01_getting-started.md

 ```

-For each commit, the log lists the hash, name and email of the author, the
+For each commit, the log lists the hash, name and email of the author,
 timestamp, and commit message.

 :::{note}